The Canadian legal system has betrayed me.

 I was scared to be removed as a client for speaking up.
 I was on a four-month-long waiting list to get onto their client roster, and I had finally found an LP with a strain that was working for me (cannabis treatment is highly individualized according to strain; what works for one may not work for another), and I didn’t want to have to search out a new place and go through the expensive, time-consuming and health-affecting testing phase again.

 So I kept my mouth shut.
-Afraid to contact the people at Broken Coast, and because I didn’t want the customer service rep who had sent out the breach email, someone who’d helped me out previously when I needed it (I had disclosed my mental health condition to this person when asking to be placed on the LP’s compassionate pricing list, due to my current medical state and inability to work), to get fired, I struggled with moving forward.
+Afraid to contact the people at BSC, and because I didn’t want the customer service rep who had sent out the breach email, someone who’d helped me out previously when I needed it (I had disclosed my mental health condition to this person when asking to be placed on the LP’s compassionate pricing list, due to my current medical state and inability to work), to get fired, I struggled with moving forward.

-I did not place an order and significantly decreased my medication usage because I was experiencing terrible anxiety about ordering from them again, with my lack of trust in Broken Coast, with my moral obligation (they fucked me over, why would I continue to give them my business?), and my necessity for the medication, things were not good.
+I did not place an order and significantly decreased my medication usage because I was experiencing terrible anxiety about ordering from them again, with my lack of trust in BSC, with my moral obligation (they fucked me over, why would I continue to give them my business?), and my necessity for the medication, things were not good.

 Both, my cannabis doctor and my psychiatrist recognized the benefit of the strain for me and had built it into my treatment, so decreasing the use only served me worse in that I wasn’t taking the right amount and it became ineffective and more damaging to my psychological condition.